mozilla/marketplace-docs/docs/topics/frontend.rst

 Marketplace Frontend
 ====================

-This section is about contributing to the Marketplace frontend (i.e., the Consumer Pages).
+This section is about setting up the Marketplace frontend (i.e., the Consumer Pages).
 The documentation for the Marketplace frontend is a work-in-progress.